liu-qingyuan/faster_whisper_gradio/README.md

 # Faster Whisper Gradio
 Real-time speech-to-text application using Faster Whisper with Gradio.
 This application utilizes DeeplX for translation.
+The application provides real-time transcription and translation, with different time windows for transcription.

 ## Installation